alopes2/serverless-architecture-conference-aws-serverless-with-terraform/README.md

-# serverless-architecture-conference-aws-serverless-with-terraform
+# Demo Serverless Application with Terraform

-Demo Serverless Application for the Serverless Architecture Conference
+This repository contains the demo application used in `Building an AWS Serverless Application with Terraform` in the Serverless Architecture Conference.